Hunters are swarming the Florida Everglades for the annual python challenge. The state says it's vital to save the ecosystem - KTVZ

 Among the many partaking in the challenge this year are Siewe and Donna Kalil.

-Kalil told CNN has been professionally hunting the reptiles since 2017.
-Siewe was hired a few years later in 2019.
+Kalil told CNN he has been professionally hunting the reptiles since 2017.
+Siewe was hired in 2019.

 Combined, the two have killed more than 1,000 pythons — Kalil at more than 670 and Siewe at close to 400.